JuliaLang/julia/JuliaSyntax/README.md

 * We can use the existing `Expr` during macro expansion and try to recover source information after macro expansion using heuristics.
 Likely the presence of correct hygiene can help with this.
-* Introducing a new AST would be possible if it were opt-in for new-style macros only.
+* Introducing a new AST would be possible if it were opt-in for some hypothetical "new-style macros" only.
 Fixing hygiene should go along with this.
 Design challenge: How do we make manipulating expressions reasonable when literals need to carry source location?

 One option which may help bridge between locationless ASTs and something new may be to have wrappers for the small number of literal types we need to cover.